Curioordinates/curioordinates.github.io/README.md

 barrows co-incidence with runes in scandinavia barrows co-incidence with stone-circles spain

+places that have conducted psychic-trials

 load eng wikipeida artile as link (see ghost Joe Bush) show metadata-description on settings page.

 number of ruined churches in norfolk ...

+temples - then filter to old.

+magnetic anomolys (wikidata?)
+s
+Burgstall (Q1015644) - german - 'less than a castle ruin'

 add metadata-description to all